Timothy C. Hain, MD. Page last modified: March 2, 2014

 Regarding the hearing symptoms, oddly enough, tinnitus and low frequency hearing loss also is found in persons with low CSF pressure.
 One would think that either there is some mistake in attributing hearing symptoms to these conditions, as tinnitus is a common human symptom, or a shared mechanism (such as Migraine), that accounts for some of the symptoms.

 The diagnosis of hydrocephalus is mainly based on imaging studies -- CT scans or MRI scans.
-Someone with hydrocephalus should have large ventricles, as shown above.
+Someone with hydrocephalus should have large ventricles, as shown above on this coronal view.

 The treatment of hydrocephalus is largely through insertion of drains -- called "shunts".
 In essence, one drills a hole in the skull, inserts a tube into the ventricles, inserts another tube under the skin ending up most commonly in the belly, and has a valve/port at the top in the skull.
 (Pudenz, 1981)